kevva/download/README.md

 ### download(url, dest, opts)

 Download a file or an array of files to a given destination.
+Returns an EventEmitter with three possible events — `response`, `data` and `error`.

 ## Options